vlang/v/doc/docs.md

 The same modules under the directory shares the same scope, which means they don't need `pub` to access each other.

 This means you can create modules as a name snake_case or PascalCase.
-You cannot include spaces within the module name.
+You cannot include spaces within the module names.

-All modules are compiled statically into a single executable.
+All of the imported modules are compiled statically into a single executable.

 If you want to write a module that will automatically call some setup/initialization code when imported (perhaps you want to call